Skip to main content

 White Cushaw Crookneck Winter Squash squash Feb 15 Feb 22 Transplant Jun 2

-White Detroit Beets root_vegetable Feb 8 Feb 15 Transplant Apr 11 – Apr 16
+White Detroit Beets root vegetable Feb 8 Feb 15 Transplant Apr 11 – Apr 16

 White Emergo Runner Pole Bean legume Feb 15 Feb 22 Transplant May 8 – May 13

-White Icicle Radishes root_vegetable Feb 8 Feb 15 Transplant Mar 17 – Mar 27
+White Icicle Radishes root vegetable Feb 8 Feb 15 Transplant Mar 17 – Mar 27

-White Lisbon Bunching Onions root_vegetable Jan 25 Feb 15 Transplant Apr 21
+White Lisbon Bunching Onions root vegetable Jan 25 Feb 15 Transplant Apr 21

 White Marrow Summer Squash squash Feb 15 Feb 22 Transplant May 18